AaltoSciComp/scicomp-docs/triton/tut/array.rst

    `Watch this in the Winter Kickstart 2021 course <https://www.youtube.com/watch?v=jcWoky9b8zI&list=PLZLVmS9rf3nN_tMPgqoUQac9bTjZw8JYc&index=16>`__

-.. admonition:: Generic instructions
+.. admonition:: Cheatsheet

-   * Arrays allow you to submit jobs and it runs many times with a different ``$SLURM_ARRAY_TASK_ID`` environment variable.
+   * Arrays allow you to submit jobs and it runs many times with the same Slurm parameters.
    * Submit with the ``--array=`` Slurm argument, give array indexes like ``--array=1-10,12-15``.
+   * The ``$SLURM_ARRAY_TASK_ID`` environment variable tells a job which array index it is.
-   * There are different templates to use below, you can adapt this to your task.
+   * There are different templates to use below, which you can adapt to your task.

 .. highlight:: console